conservationscience/species_to_models/README.md

 Not finished
 - code.R

+#### Todo
+- Get the code to work on replicates
+- Turn the code into a package
+- Refactor the code so that this repository can contain all of the adaptors for different models

 #### Overview
 The code in this repository matches a list of species with functional groups from the output of the Madingley model.